vanthangptit/nextjs15/README.md

   pattern, then the container should handle all the logic (pages/templates) so called HOCs, higher order components.

 ### 4. `configs` folder
-* The config folder to actual configuration of the project in itself and not database related stuff
+* The config folder to actual configuration of the project in itself and not index related stuff
     * App settings
     * i18n
     * caching